EdgeVerve/oe-studio/docs/create-dashboard.md

-# UI Validations
+# Create a dashboard using oe-studio

 ## What you'll Build

-Working on a [Example Application](https://cassibank.oecloud.io/login) which is added with oe-studio you will
+Working on a [Example Application](https://cassibank.oecloud.io/login) which has oe-studio as bower dependency you will
 * create a dashboard using studio
 * create a navigation link for the dashboard page using studio
 * create a route for the dashboard page using studio
-* create a route design to the dashboard using route designer
-* create a specific theme for the admin user using designer

 ## What you'll Need
 * Familiarity with oeClod.io